 Her site, Maker’s Table, earned Best Writing in the 2015 Wine Blog Awards; she was also finalist variously from 2012 to 2016.
-In 2014, Maker’s Table was tapped as a Favorite Wine News Blog in the Millésima Awards.
+In 2014, Maker’s Table was tapped as a Favorite Wine News Blog in the Millésima Awards, and she recently earned an Editor’s Choice Fellowship to the Symposium for Professional Wine Writers.
 Meg’s articles enjoy tens of thousands of unique readers, and she is regarded as a top social influencer, with a vast network of wine and food-centric followers on Twitter, Facebook, Instagram, and elsewhere.
 View all accolades.

 A Certified Specialist of Wine, she is also active in the Wine Scholar Guild, the Society of Wine Educators, the Guild of Sommeliers, and the James Beard Foundation.
 She worked as consumer marketing director for Randall Grahm at Bonny Doon Vineyard, and currently serves as a verified sensory panelist for VineSleuth/Wine4.me.

 Meg earned a bachelor’s degree summa cum laude and Phi Beta Kappa in Visual Studies, and a master’s degree in Liberal Studies/Creative Writing, both from Dartmouth College.
 In 2011 her book-length creative nonfiction manuscript won the Thesis Excellence Award for Creative Writing.
-You can find additional work her author website, megmaker.com.
+Learn more on her website, Megmaker.com.